luciotato/LiteScript/doc/self-compiling-LiteScript.md

 Now here's the important performance comparision, the js-version of the v0.8 compiler, took 11.5 seconds to generate ***(js)output1-B***, and the native-exe took 1.6 seconds to do the same.

-Here we have a 7x performance difference ***The native-exe runs 7 times faster than the js-version*** of the same source LitesScript code.
+Here we have a 7x performance difference.
+***The native-exe runs 7 times faster than the js-version*** of the same source LiteScript code.